 Typical Lifespans by Material

-Asphalt Shingles: These are the most widely used in New England and usually hold up for 15 to 30 years.
-Their actual lifespan depends on things like weather exposure, attic ventilation, and the quality of installation.
+Asphalt Shingles: These are the most widely used in New England and typically last 15 to 30 years.
+Their actual lifespan depends on factors such as weather exposure, attic ventilation, and installation quality.

 Slate Roofing: With regular upkeep, slate can last a century or more.
-Still, older slate roofs can suffer from problems beneath the surface, like deteriorating underlayment or worn-out fasteners.
+Still, older slate roofs can suffer from problems beneath the surface, such as deteriorating underlayment or worn fasteners.

 Metal Roofing: Expect anywhere from 40 to 70 years of performance with a metal roof.
 Routine maintenance can push those numbers even higher, offering a long-term solution for homeowners.

-Wood Shingles: These roofs tend to last 20 to 30 years, but in moist climates like New England, mold, moss, and rot can speed up their decline.
+Wood Shingles: These roofs tend to last 20 to 30 years, but in moist climates like New England, mold, moss, and rot can accelerate their deterioration.

 Not Sure How Old Your Roof Is?